faithakinbobola/alx-pwa-0x01/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details. ith logs and metrics to adjust strategies dynamically |

+This structure enables safer, more efficient API consumption while ensuring scalability and stability.
+Let me know if you'd like sample implementation snippets or customized rate-limit tiers!
+::contentReference[oaicite:13]{index=13}
+ith logs and metrics to adjust strategies dynamically |

+This structure enables safer, more efficient API consumption while ensuring scalability and stability.
+Let me know if you'd like sample implementation snippets or customized rate-limit tiers!
+::contentReference[oaicite:13]{index=13}